Ars-Digitale/java-21-study-guide/docs/module-01/instantiating-types.md

 > [!NOTE]
 > Instance initializer blocks are less common in practice, because similar logic can often be placed directly in constructors.
-> However, for the certification exam it is important to know that:
+> It is important to know that:
 > - They always run before the constructor body.
 > - They are executed in the order of declaration in the class.
 > - They can be combined with constructors to avoid code duplication.